2022 Applications Are Now Open!

-In honor of Bill Powers, his family and associates developed the Bill Powers Sabbatical Fund to enable a professional currently employed in the Washington State grape or wine industry to undertake a sabbatical in an established wine-producing region of the world to learn about an aspect of winegrape growing and/or winemaking that will further their professional career and benefit the Washington grape and wine industry.
+The Bill Powers Sabbatical enables a professional currently employed in the Washington wine industry to undertake a sabbatical now or in the near future to an established wine-producing region of the world and learn about an aspect of winegrape growing or winemaking that will further their professional career and benefit the Washington grape and wine industry.